Auth Token

 - In case your Auth Token is accidentally published, immediately rotate it on the Auth Token page.

-Starting LocalStack via CLI
+LocalStack CLI

-environment variable to contain your Auth Token.
 You should set the LOCALSTACK_AUTH_TOKEN

 environment variable either before or during the startup of LocalStack using the localstack